cph/desktop-procedures/designing_products/ui_guide/icons.md

 Icons are poor at **_revealing_** or **_explaining_** new features to users.
 They are not a tool for aiding discoverability, but they are useful in two scenarios:

-1. A user has a feature in mind, scans a toolbar for it, and tries icons that remind him of the feature he wants.
+1. A user has a feature in mind, scans a toolbar for it, and tries icons that remind them of the feature they want.
 2. A user discovers new features by reading text in menus.
-The text is paired with a memorable icon and, after learning the association, the user doesn't have to read the text, she recognizes the option by its icon.
+The text is paired with a memorable icon and, after learning the association, the user doesn't have to read the text, they recognize the option by its icon.

 ###### Conclusions